 How to Organize Mail

 If you struggle with paper clutter then this article on How to Organize Mail will help you stop that clutter before it gets any worse.
-Let’s face it mail comes into our homes every single day and whether you have one or not, home office organization requires that you have paper systems set up to keep things streamlined.
+Let’s face it mail comes into our homes every single day and having a plan to organize it will help.

 How to organize incoming mail

 If you are like me, then your to-do list is always a mile long.
-We tend to have more to do than there are hours in a day and getting yourself and everyone else through the day in one piece requires a medal.
+We tend to have more things to do than there are hours in a day, and getting yourself and everyone else through the day in one piece requires a medal.

 a mail box opened with mail sticking out